We love an inquisitive mind here at the NCHP and of course we are always happy to answer your questions.

 What happens if my case study client doesn’t need 7 sessions?

 We choose 7 sessions because from experience this provides a sufficient time to see a progression in the therapeutic relationship from the first session through to the final one.
 However, we recognise that sometimes clients make progress fast and that’s ok.
-In this case we advise speaking to your tutor, who will be your supervisor for your case study as to whether they would suggest seeing another client for a short period of time or whether to start a new case study client.
+In this case we advise speaking to your supervisor, as to whether they would suggest seeing another client for a short period of time or whether to start a new case study client.

 Do I need insurance to see my case study client?

-Yes, when you are ready to see your case study client you can become a trainee member of UKCP and get insurance.
-We recommend using Balens who offer very low rates for students.
+Yes, when you are ready to see your case study client we recommend using Balens who offer very low rates for students.

 What happens if my case study client doesn’t achieve their desired outcome after 7 sessions?